Pole Barn Cost Estimator

 Transform your pole barn kit from a seasonal structure to a year-round, livable space with insulation!
 For an additional cost ranging from $3,500-$16,500 depending on the type of material used – you can experience the improved comfort and energy savings that come with proper insulation.
 Make the most out of your investment by adding this worthwhile upgrade today.

-When it comes to insulation cost, fiberglass reigns supreme.
-It’s the most popularly used type of pole barn insulation and costs approximately $0.95-$1.30 per square foot (plus an additional vapor barrier for about $2-4/sq ft).
+When it comes to insulate material cost, fiberglass reigns supreme.
+It’s the most popularly used type of pole building insulate material and costs approximately $0.95-$1.30 per square foot (plus an additional vapor barrier for about $2-4/sq ft).
 So make sure you select your pick wisely!

-As expected, foam board pole barn insulation takes the top spot when it comes to pricing at up to $5.50 per square foot; yet still a great value due to its long-lasting qualities that’ll keep you from having to replace or repair often as other types of materials required.
+As expected, foam board pole barn house insulate material and drywall take the top spot when it comes to price at up to $5.50 per square foot; yet still a great value due to its long-lasting qualities that’ll keep you from having to replace or repair often as other types of materials required.

 Electrical